By Dana Kim, Crypto Markets Analyst

 The dramatic 289% rise in Bitcoin transactions within Russia during 2021 starkly underscores a shift happening at the intersection of finance and geopolitics.
 While mainstream discussions often cast Bitcoin as nothing more than a speculative asset, Fox News contributor Pete Hegseth posits a more nuanced role: that of a national security tool.
 This perspective not only enriches the understanding of cryptocurrency but positions it as essential in the modern geopolitical arena.

 Many nations are beginning to recognize Bitcoin’s utility beyond speculative trading.
 El Salvador’s decision to adopt Bitcoin as legal tender in 2021 was a seismic shift that set a precedent for its use in fiscal policy aimed at stabilizing economies.
 The global dynamics are increasingly framing Bitcoin not merely in the context of trading platforms but as a defensive mechanism against state-level threats.
+Such insights can be further explored in our analysis of how cryptocurrency is influencing global economics.

 What Is Bitcoin?